adaptyteam/adapty-docs/versioned_docs/version-3.0/client-api.md

 import 'react-medium-image-zoom/dist/styles.css'
 import MetricsFilters from '@site/src/components/reusable/MetricsFilters.md';

-To download your analytics as a CSV file, just use the Adapty API.
+Exporting your analytics data to CSV gives you the flexibility to dive deeper into your app’s performance metrics, customize reports, and analyze trends over time.
+With the Adapty API, you can easily pull detailed analytics into a CSV format, making it convenient to track, share, and refine your data insights as needed.

+## Getting Started with the API for Analytics Export

-With exporting analytics API you can for example:
+With the analytics export API, you can, for example:

 1. **Analyze MRR from Marketing Campaigns**: Measure the impact of last year's marketing campaigns in the USA to see which ones brought in the highest revenue, with weekly tracking.
    Method: [Retrieve analytics data](client-api#retrieve-analytics-data)